-The Audit Committee ("AC") comprises the following three Independent Directors:
+The Audit Committee ("AC") comprises the following three independent directors:

-Tan Sim Cheng (Chairman) Low Seow Chay Chee Teck Kwong Patrick
+Tan Sim Cheng(Chairman)Low Seow ChayChee Teck Kwong Patrick

-The AC performs the functions set out in the Singapore Companies Act, the Listing Manual and Best Practices Guide issued by Singapore Exchange Securities Trading Ltd. In performing those functions, the AC reviewed the overall scope of the internal audit functions, external audit functions and the assistance given by the Company's officers to the auditors.
+The AC performs the functions set out in the Singapore Companies Act, the Listing Manual and Best Practices Guide issued by Singapore Exchange Securities Trading Limited.
+In performing those functions, the AC reviewed the overall scope of the internal audit functions, external audit functions and the assistance given by the Company's officers to the auditors.

 The AC met with the external auditors to discuss the results of their audit.
-The AC also reviewed the financial statements of the Company and the consolidated financial statements of the Group for the financial year ended 30 June 2016, as well as the external auditor's report thereon.
+The AC also reviewed the financial statements of the Company and the consolidated financial statements of the Group for the financial year ended 30 June 2017, as well as the external auditor's report thereon.

-The AC held 4 meetings during the financial year ended 30 June 2016.
+The AC held 4 meetings during the financial year ended 30 June 2017.

-The AC, having reviewed all the non-audit services provided by the external auditors, is satisfied that the nature and extent of such services would not affect the independence of the external auditors.
+The AC, having reviewed all the non-audit services provided by the external auditors to the Group, is satisfied that the nature and extent of such services would not affect the independence of the external auditors.
 The AC has also conducted a review of interested person transactions.

-Further details regarding the AC are disclosed in the Report on Corporate Governance.
+Further details regarding the AC are disclosed in the Corporate Governance Report.